+a Adverse Drug Reactions (ADR) identified post-marketing.

 Long-term safety

 Long-term safety of rimegepant was assessed in two one year, open-label extensions; 1662 patients received rimegepant for at least 6 months and 740 received rimegepant for 12 months for acute or prophylactic treatment.